Young Adults With PI

 Preparing for independence and adulthood when you have PI involves some extra care and considerations.
 It is important that young adults learn to take responsibility in managing their own health.
 This transition should be a process, rather than happening all at once when a young adult turns 18.

 There is no standard transition plan that exists, and each plan should be individualized for the patient.
-Dr. Parag Shah, who leads the Chronic Illness Transition Team at the Ann & Robert H. Lurie Children's Hospital of Chicago, suggests that the transition to adulthood and independence for healthcare management should begin as early as age 14 years.1 To find out if there are similar transition programs in your area, talk to your healthcare team.
+It is suggested that the transition to adulthood and independence for healthcare management should begin as early as age 14 years.1 To find out if there are similar transition programs in your area, talk to your healthcare team.

 Getting involved with healthcare management could take a variety of forms, ranging from scheduling appointments, to asking your doctor questions directly, to preparing and administering your own subcutaneous (SubQ) treatment.